 Firstly the Kemper Profiling Amp is German.
 Ok I know, when you go on Vacation and go down to the pool, the Germans are always there before you and you cannot get a poolside lounger.
 But that's not all that they are good at!
 Lets think a minute, they invented the Porsche, the BMW, the Mercedes, The Engl Amp (a world leader in tube amps) and much more.
 It's not hard actually to think of hundreds of other things that Germans excel at.
 And that's where the Kemper Profiling Amplifier comes in.
 There is simply no other product in the world that does what Mr. Kemper's profiler has done.
 You could say that Germany has beat the rest of the world in this technology without ANY fear of any disagreement - so I just did :-)

 So let's start off with this Kemper Profiling Amplifier and see how its made.

-No Pigeon Welding techniques as in some other equipment I have reviewed as the Axe-FX was
+- No Pigeon Welding techniques as in some other equipment I have reviewed as the Axe-FX was

 Somehow, even after removing the screws nothing came apart, and I did not want to strip MY Kemper amp further.

 Now then, there is obviously much more technology bits and pieces that I can even get near to, but on this occasion like I said, I failed.
 Just because you don't see them don't assume they are not within this amp.
 But don't worry.
 This is not some technology product that boasts about two or more processors, or indeed something that it is not.
 This is a Kemper Amp so forget everything you think you know about this technology if you have not actually used one.
 The rest of the build was impeccable with that German engineering shining through at every point on the build.
 In fact, I could not actually find one thing that was not as it should be.